Kids deserve to be taught.

 While this snow trip was real, the specific scene is obviously fictitious (except for the uncoordinated bit), but it highlights the flawed logic that underpins many teachers’ beliefs about teaching.

 Kids Deserve to Be Taught

 Kids deserve to be taught.
 This involves:

 The fact that kids deserve to be taught doesn’t mean that students shouldn’t be actively involved in learning.
 To the contrary, active practice is essential.
 So is mental engagement.
 However, blind activity and activity for activity’s sake are both a waste of time.
 Rather, activity (and ‘guide on the side’ feedback) should come after instruction.

 Nor does it mean that we shouldn’t nurture deep understanding.
 However, it is important to realise that deep understanding depends upon foundational knowledge.
 Novice learners need you to teach them that knowledge before you try to deepen their understanding.

-- Offer affirmative and corrective feedback as your students have a go at doing something themselves.
+You should also offer affirmative and corrective feedback as your students have a go at doing something themselves.
 Giving your students time to practice is critical, but unguided practice can lead to them internalizing the wrong thing.

 It is only after you have done these things that you should:

 Kids deserve to be taught and it up to you to teach them.

 Shaun Killian is an experienced teacher and principal with a passion for helping students to excel.
 He believes that assisting teachers to adopt evidence-based education is the best way to make this happen.
 Shaun is committed to bringing you practical advice based on solid research.